cebsmind/Movie_Recommender/README.md

 - **vote_average**: Numerical variable (from 1 to 5)
 - **popularity**: Popularity of the movie
 ### All theses informations will be used to build our model.
 But before that we need to treat all theses variables and pre-process it
-## 2. Pre-processing
+## 2. Data Pre-processing
-Pre processing is an important step to build an accurate model.
+Effective model building relies on thorough pre-processing to enhance accuracy.
+In our context, this involves:
 In our case, it implies :
-- Transform variables
+- **Transforming Variables:** Adjusting variables to better suit model requirements.
-- Clean text variables
-- Impute missing values
+- **Cleaning Text Variables:** Ensuring text data is free from noise and inconsistencies.
+- **Imputing Missing Values:** Addressing any gaps in the dataset.
-- Use NLP techniques to prepare our text variables
+- **Utilizing NLP Techniques:** Employing Natural Language Processing techniques to prepare text data.

- #### I decided to merge all ouf our clean texts variables into one, named "tag"
+ ### Combining Text Variables
+To streamline our analysis, I've chosen to merge all cleaned text variables into a unified one called "tags."
+This consolidation is performed as follows:

  ```python
 # Create a "tags" variable that combine every text variable we need
 movies['tags'] = movies['overview'] + movies['genres'] + movies['keywords'] + movies['cast'] + movies['crew']
 ```
-We will deal with both numerical variable after
+Handling numerical variables will be addressed subsequently in our process.

 ## 3. Word Embedding
 ### What is word embedding ?
 - Word Embeddings in NLP is a technique where individual words are represented as real-valued vectors in a lower-dimensional space and captures inter-word semantics.
 Each word is represented by a real-valued vector with tens or hundreds of dimensions